awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 AWS KMS does not directly store customer data\.
 Instead, AWS KMS is responsible for storing and protecting AWS KMS keys, which are logical entities backed by cryptographic key material\.

 Key material for KMS keys is supported by a distributed fleet of FIPS 140\-2 Level\-2–validated hardware security modules \(HSMs\)\.
+The only exception is China Regions, where the HSMs that AWS KMS uses to protect KMS keys comply with all pertinent Chinese regulations, but are not validated under the FIPS 140\-2 Cryptographic Module Validation Program\.
 Each AWS KMS HSM is a standalone cryptographic hardware appliance designed to provide dedicated cryptographic functions to meet the security and scalability requirements of AWS KMS\.

 The key material for KMS keys exists in plaintext only inside the HSMs and only when the key material is generated or being used in a cryptographic operation\.